LinsonMiranda/Automating-routine-file-tasks-using-send2trash-/README.md

 # PythonPlayground
-Contains my python files for crazy automation
+Contains my python files for performing manual tasks which were legit boring

-This folder contains python code that I used to complete some of the boring tasks I had to complete....